nextgis/docs_ngmobile/source/share.rst

 Exporting data in GeoJSON
 ---------------------------

-To export data from NextGIS Mobile vector layer, tap on "Layers tree menu" (item 1 in :numref:`ngmobile_main_activity_pic_1`).
-Then tap on the context menu button next to the layer name (item 5 in :numref:`ngmobile_layer_tree_pic`).
-This will pop up the context menu itms as shown in item 6 in :numref:`ngmobile_layer_tree_pic`.
+To export data from NextGIS Mobile vector layer open Layers tree panel (item 1 in :numref:`ngmobile_main_activity_pic_1`).
+Then tap on the contextual menu icon next to the layer name (item 5 in :numref:`ngmobile_layer_tree_pic`).
+This will open the contextual menu items as shown in item 6 in :numref:`ngmobile_layer_tree_pic`.
 There you need to select "Share".

-Android standard Share dialog window with a list of available Share options will open as shown in :numref:`ngmobile_share_pic`.
+Android standard Share dialogue window with a list of available Share options will open as shown in :numref:`ngmobile_share_pic`.

 .. figure:: _static/ngmobile_share.png
    :name: ngmobile_share_pic